ermeener/Bike-Sales-Analysis-Project/README.md

 Insert charts based on the pivot tables:

+Column Charts for income trends

+Line charts for bike purchases based on customer's distance.

-Bar charts for bike purchases by age brackets.
+Line charts for bike purchases by age brackets.

-Line charts for income trends.

 Pie charts for regional distribution.